yashu1wwww/Imdb-Movies-And-TV-Shows-Ratings-Count-Tool/README.md

 # Enter Movie Name or tv shows to get ratings...

-# To Run These On System Install Nodejs and
+# To run this on your system, install Node.js, install the required packages in the project

-install required packages in code and run
+# And then execute node index.js inside the code folder

 # Note: